openebs-archive/openebs-docs/docs/overview.md

 OpenEBS is the most popular open source project for container attached or container native storage on Kubernetes.
-OpenEBS adopts a new approach called Container Attached Storage or CAS, where each workload is provided with a dedicated storage controller, thereby having most granularity of storage policies and isolation to tune the storage just for that workload.
-OpenEBS runs completely in user space and does not have any dependency on linux kernel modules.
+OpenEBS adopts a new approach called Container Attached Storage (CAS), where each workload is provided with a dedicated storage controller, thereby having most granularity of storage policies and isolation to tune the storage just for that workload.
+OpenEBS runs completely in user space and does not have any dependency on Linux kernel modules.
 See  OpenEBS  <a href="/docs/next/features.html">features & benefits</a> and <a href="/docs/next/usecases.html" target="">use cases</a>.

 <br>